 Jefferson Parish is the economic engine of the ten-parish area known as the Greater New Orleans region.
-With an estimated 2009 population of 439,261 persons, Jefferson Parish is the most populous parish in the state of Louisiana.
-Currently, over 36,000 registered businesses are operating in Jefferson Parish.
+With an estimated 2010 population of 432,552 persons, Jefferson Parish is one of the most populous parish in the state of Louisiana.
 Listed below are the top employers located and/or headquartered in Jefferson Parish, ranked by number of employees, as reported by management or personnel directors within each organization.
 JEDCO applauds the efforts of these companies and encourages their continued progress.
 Other Jefferson Parish top employers who would like to be included in the table below are encouraged to contact JEDCO vie telephone (504-833-1881).